Tutopiya Logo

 Common mistakes students make

-• Sign errors when cos A is negative (obtuse angle).
+• Sign errors when cos A is negative (obtuse angles).

 When you need more support

-If Cosine Rule questions keep tripping you up — especially SSS angle problems — work through the Trigonometry topical past paper questions and the Cosine Rule quiz to pinpoint the exact gap, then get focused help from a Cambridge IGCSE Maths tutor to fix it quickly.
+If SAS and SSS questions keep tripping you up, work through the Cosine Rule quiz to pinpoint the exact gap, then get focused help from a Cambridge IGCSE Maths tutor to fix it quickly.

 Frequently asked questions

-When do I use the Cosine Rule instead of the Sine Rule?
-For SAS (two sides and the included angle) or SSS (three sides, find an angle).
-Use Sine Rule for AAS or ASA.
+When do I use Cosine Rule instead of Sine Rule?
+Use Cosine Rule for SAS (find a side) and SSS (find an angle).
+Use Sine Rule for AAS and SSA.

-How is Cosine Rule related to Pythagoras?
-When the included angle is 90°, cos 90° = 0 and the rule becomes a² = b² + c².
+Is Cosine Rule related to Pythagoras?
+Yes — when angle A = 90°, cos A = 0 and the rule becomes a² = b² + c².

 How do I revise the Cosine Rule effectively?
-Read the subtopic notes, mark the included angle on every diagram, then take the Cosine Rule quiz.
-Revisit any SSS problems you got wrong before moving on.
+Read the subtopic notes, practise both forms (side and angle), then take the Cosine Rule quiz.
+Pair each session with one Sine Rule question to reinforce when to switch.

 Ready to master Cambridge IGCSE Maths Cosine Rule?